quietui/quiet/docs/docs/theming.md

 If you're using [Quiet Restyle](/docs/restyle), the entire page will enter dark mode.
 If you're not using Restyle, only the components will change and it's up to you to style the rest of your app accordingly.
 :::

+### Using light and dark on the same page

+Sometimes, it's desirable to have a contrasting theme for certain sections of the page.
+For example, a light-themed page might have a dark-themed sidebar or footer.
+You can achieve this by applying the `quiet-light` or `quiet-dark` class to any element on the page.
+Everything _inside_ that element will use the specified theme.

 ## Theme concepts

 Quiet's default theme is designed to be highly customizable with minimal effort.
 The following seed colors are used to generate color palettes with pure CSS — one for each variant.